joshlarsen/aws-recon/readme.md

 AWS Recon will make a minimum of ~2,000 API calls in a new/empty account, just to query the supported services in all 20 standard (non-GovCloud, non-China) regions.
 It is very likely to encounter API rate-limiting (throttling) on large accounts if you enable more threads than the default (8).

 Recon will automatically backoff and respect the retry limits in the API response.
 If you observe long pauses during collection, this is likely what is happening.
 Retry collection with the `-d` or `--debug` option to observe the wire trace and see if you're being throttled.
-Consider using fewer threads or requested higher rate limits from AWS if you are regularly getting throttled.
+Consider using fewer threads or requesting higher rate limits from AWS if you are regularly getting rate-limited.

 ### Options